 it is not possible to vote for liberal or socialist Democrats, Republicans

 or similar politicians without denying the very faith you are blessed with.

-With the upcoming election, we cannot not
+In any election, we cannot not

 vote.
 There still remains an opposite moral direction